Amatofrancesco99/Face-Detection/README.md

-# Facial-Detection
+# Face-Detection
-This software is designed to apply artificial intelligence to a real specific application (facial-detection).
+This software is designed to apply artificial intelligence to a real specific application (face-detection).

 ***